Sandy Creek Expedition: Preston's Rangers

 The only offensive action of the Virginia Rangers during the French and Indian War was the Sandy Creek Expedition.

 Role of the Cherokees

 Cherokee leaders had recently been trying to improve trade relations with the Virginia colonial government, and had petitioned Governor Dinwiddie for some assistance in the long-delayed construction of a fort in South Carolina, to protect Cherokee communities from raids by French-allied Shawnee and Catawba Indians.
-Dinwiddie financed the construction of the fort, and in return the Cherokees sent 130 warriors to Fort Frederick to support the Sandy Creek Expedition.
+Dinwiddie offered to finance the construction of a fort in eastern Tennessee, and in return the Cherokees sent 130 warriors to Fort Frederick to support the Sandy Creek Expedition.